Christian High School (San Diego): Controversy

-Former Christian High School teacher, Dustin Sniff, was arrested in 2019 on multiple counts of sex crimes against minors.
-Two of the six known victims were students at Christian High School while Dustin Sniff was employed there.
-The victims ages range from 16-22 and the incidences spanned from 2007 through 2017.
+Former Christian High School teacher Dustin Sniff was arrested in 2019 on multiple counts of sex crimes against minors.
+Two of the six known victims were students at Christian High School while Sniff was employed there.
+The victims' ages ranged from 16 to 22, and the incidences spanned from 2007 through 2017.

-"Dustin Steven Sniff, 41, was arrested in 2019 and charged for sex crimes against six victims, two of whom were students at Christian High School, where Sniff was previously employed.
 San Diego Sheriff's Lt.
-Chad Boudreau said none of the crimes occurred on campus."
+Chad Boudreau said that none of the crimes had occurred on campus.
+In 2022, Sniff was sentenced to 21 years in federal prison.